enspirit/finitio/examples/cleaning-csv-files/README.md

 * The `score` field is required and supposed to be between 0 and 10.
 In practice it is sometimes missing or bigger than 10 (see rows 4 and 6).

-## Q schema at the rescue
+## Finition schema at the rescue

-Let write a Q schema that will coerce the data and detect invalid values.
+Let write a schema that will coerce the data and detect invalid values.

 ```ruby
 # String is an alias for Ruby's String